Women in the workforce in Francoist Spain: 1950s

 The situation of women began to change in the 1950s and especially in the 1960s as a result of the economic and social transformations that took place in those years.
-It led to "a progressive increase in women's legal salaried work, as well as greater access to the middle and upper levels of education.
-And all this involved changes in the family structures themselves, the increase in the presence of women in public spheres and a greater diffusion of alternative models on the female condition, which contrasted clearly with the values fostered by the official Francoist approach.
+It led to a progressive increase in women's legal salaried work, as well as greater access to the middle and upper levels of education.
+All of this involved changes in the family structures themselves, the increase in the presence of women in public spheres and a greater diffusion of alternative models on the female condition, which contrasted clearly with the values fostered by the official Francoist approach.
 It was not until later labor shortages that laws around employment opportunities for women changed.
 The laws passed in 1958 and 1961 provided a very narrow opportunity, but an opportunity nevertheless, for women to be engaged in non-domestic labor outside the home.

 Adelia Díaz commented on women's issues in the 1950s: "The woman depended on everything from a man, she did not have a bank account in her own name, it had to be either with the father's name or, once married, with the husband's name."
 Money from women's jobs would be put into bank accounts controlled by husbands and fathers, with women unable to access these funds.

 Sección Feminina and Falange provided childcare services during the 1950s and 1960s to women working in the agricultural sector.
 Official women's participation in this industry were around 5.5%, but informal participation was much higher, resulting in the need for childcare.